w3c/wg-effectiveness/process.md

 * A "Superseded Recommendation" if it's been replaced with a newer specification.
 These continue to exist as W3C Recommendations but are not recommended for future implementations.
 They may be restored to a Recommendation.
 * A "Rescinded Recommendation" is a document which W3C no longer endorses, and will never restore to a Recommendation.

 There will be an [AC Review](#ac-reviews) for any request for a W3C Recommendation to become obsolete, superceded or rescinded.
-[The Director](#the-director) will notify the [AC](#advisory-committee-ac), Working Group Chairs and the public of the request, detailing where to find the Recommendation and the rationale for the request.
-All stakeholders (including the AC and the public) will have at least 28 days after the Director's announcement to send in their reviews.
+[The Team](#the-w3c-team) will notify the [AC](#advisory-committee-ac), Working Group Chairs and the public of the request, detailing where to find the Recommendation and the rationale for the request.
+All stakeholders (including the AC and the public) will have at least 28 days after the Team's announcement to send in their reviews.
 Please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#rec-rescind) for details on what happens if someone disagrees with moving the document to be obsolete, superceded or rescinded.

 The document will then be replublished as an Obsolete or Rescinded Recommendation.
 Future W3C Recommendations will not normatively reference Rescinded Recommendations.